 I. REGISTRATION AND PRESELECTION

-To be eligible, organists must have been born no earlier than 1 January 1991.
+a/ Age limit: to be eligible, organists must have been born no earlier than 1 January 1994.

 Details of the documents required for registration

 To be valid, the registration file must include the following:

 1 The completed registration form on the www.toulouse-les-orgues.org website

 The candidate must complete the registration form online on the Toulouse les Orgues website, and also provide the various administrative documents listed below:

 - A copy of a currently valid ID document

 - A statement certifying that the recording is not a copy of another performance, and that the concert extracts have not been digitally altered in any way